FedeCasper/FedeCasper/README.md

 ```
 ### Currently working on... 👨🏻‍💻
 I'm currently working on my "Final Fantasy API" built in java.
+If you like this idea and you are interested in helping me just let me know!!!

 ### Some Stats 〽